CharlesB91/retro-bank/README.md

 ### Additional Features

-- Additional features included are coloured & highlighted text in the Command line which is to make certain information stand out for the user.
+- Additional features included are coloured & highlighted text in the command line which is to make certain information stand out for the user.
 - The module used to do this is colorama.

 ## Testing

-- I have manually tested by doing the following:
+### Manual Testing

-    - Ran my python code through pep8linter via git pod with no significant issues.
+- Code has been passed through pep8 linter via git pod with no significant issues.
-    - Have input incorrect values to input areas to ensure error functions are working correctly.
-    - Testing code via terminal & heroku terminal.
+- Tested code via terminal & heroku terminal.

 ### Validator Testing